Shun Oguri: Radio navigator

+Tristone Entertainment presidency

-Oguri was appointed President of the talent agency to which he belongs, Tristone Entertainment, in 2023.
-In October 2024 it was announced that Oguri and other Tristone artists would participate in the first fan appreciation event "Tristone Fan Fes 2025 ~UNDOKAI~", taking place on March 15, 2025.
+Oguri was appointed president of the talent agency to which he belongs, Tristone Entertainment, in 2023.
+In October 2024 it was announced that Oguri and other Tristone artists would participate in the first fan appreciation event "Tristone Fan Fes 2025 ~Undokai~", taking place on March 15, 2025.
 About the event, Oguri said, "In recent years, we have been holding fan meetings and creating opportunities to meet fans in person, but this time we thought it would be a good idea to hold a fan appreciation celebration together.
 The event is held with the aim of allowing fans to experience the talents and charms of others, not only their own favorites, but also to share with them and have a great time together."

-He is slated to appear in his first South-Korean and Japanese co-production, the Netflix original television series Romantics Anonymous alongside Han Hyo-joo.
-This remake of the French romantic comedy film Les Émotifs Anonymes is due to have its initial premiere at the 30th Busan International Film Festival and will be released on Netflix in October 2025.

 Personal life

 In 2004, Oguri was in a relationship with then-Morning Musume member Mari Yaguchi.
 In 2017, Yaguchi admitted that after their relationship was publicized on weekly tabloids, she decided to leave the group in 2005 to continue dating him.
 They later ended their relationship in 2006.

 Oguri married actress and model Yu Yamada on March 14, 2012.
 They have four children, born in 2014, 2017, 2020 and 2022.
 According to reports made by an undisclosed acquaintance, the third child was born in April in Los Angeles, in the United States.